 They will need socialization and “pack leader” training, but they will pick it up quickly.

 Energetic and playful, these dogs need to be exercised regularly to keep from being aggressive or destructive.

 24. Pembroke Welsh Corgi

-Bred for working, the short legs and stocky body may not look agile, but looks can be deceiving.
-With intelligence and friendliness, these dogs have what it takes to be succeed at whatever you need it to do.
+With intelligence and friendliness, these dogs have what it takes to succeed at whatever you need them to do.

 25. English Springer Spaniel

 These pooches have energy, intelligence, stamina, and of course, the to-die-for hound dog look.

 Like many independent-minded working dogs, this breed needs socialization and obedience training starting at a young age.

 Because they were bred to hunt, these dogs will need a fenced-in yard and plenty of room to run.